ChrystleMyrnaLobo/scribble/IITD_proxy.md

-# Proxy setting for IIT D intranet on linux machine
+# Proxy setting for IIT D intranet
+Word of advice : Dont not use special characters in passwords, because escaping may not work always :(

-## With admin access
+## Linux machine with admin access
 - In `/etc/environment` add the following lines (62 for mtech)
 ```
 HTTP_PROXY=http://10.10.78.62:3128